border-trade-demonstrators/btd-1/README.md

 ## Required capabilities

+For detail see the [use cases](https://github.com/border-trade-demonstrators/btd-1#use-cases) above and the [deliverables]() below.
+N.B. both use cases and deliverables will be developed through user research and workshops.

 - Pre-notification via precise selection of fields from underlying EoT or similar system of record transmitted as signals
 - Operationalisation of notification signal if possible/sensible at key border site
 - Multiparty bi-directional exchange of subsequent border process 'insight' as signals